Configuration

 False |

-Enables the saving of training checkpoints and final model weights.
-Set to True to periodically save model states, allowing training to be resumed from these checkpoints or models to be deployed. |
+Enables saving training checkpoints and final model weights.
+Set to True to save model states periodically, allowing training resumption or model deployment. |

 FAQ

-Key hyperparameters affecting YOLO model accuracy include:
+Key hyperparameters affecting accuracy include:

 - Batch Size (